DhruvGarg001/HimaVault/README.md

 # HimaVault

 **HimaVault** is a fictional company that hosts its data centers in the Himalayas.
 The website is intended for users to see, learn, & improvise their basics of web-developent.
-Feel free to see the wikis section for more details.
 Please note that all content, including company information and operations, is purely fictional.

+Feel free to visit:
+- [Wikis](https://github.com/DhruvGarg001/HimaVault/wiki) section for more information on this project.
+- [Discussions](https://github.com/DhruvGarg001/HimaVault/discussions) Section to discuss on issues, doubts, improvements and more.

 ---